lldld/jstruct/README.md

 # json-to-struct
-A tool to read json file, and generate a go struct file
+A tool to read json files, and generate go structs